micropython/micropython/docs/library/ubluetooth.rst

     _IRQ_GATTC_INDICATE                  = const(1 << 14)

-In order to save space in the firmware, these constants are not included on the :mod:`bluetooth` module.
+In order to save space in the firmware, these constants are not included on the :mod:`ubluetooth` module.
 Add the ones that you need from the list above to your program.